Discrete Schlesinger Transformations, their Hamiltonian Formulation, and Difference Painlev\'e Equations: Preliminaries

-Unfortunately, at present we do not have a discrete version of the Hamiltonian reduction procedure from the decomposition space to the space of accessory parameters, this is an important problem for future research.
+Unfortunately, at present we do not have a discrete version of the Hamiltonian reduction procedure from the decomposition space to the space of accessory parameters.
+This is a very important problem for future research.